How to Set the Right Price for Your Home in 2026

 |---|---|---|---|

-| Event Pricing | 5–10% Below Market | Urgency, FOMO, "I can't miss this" | Bidding war.
-Multiple over-ask offers, fastest close timeline. |
+| Event Pricing | 5 to 10% Below Market | Urgency, FOMO, "I cannot miss this opportunity" | Bidding war.
+Multiple over-ask offers, fastest close timeline, strongest final price in competitive markets. |

 | Fair Market | At Market Value | Rational evaluation, serious but not urgent | Standard sale.
-One or two offers, reasonable timeline, on-ask price likely. |
+One or two offers, reasonable timeline, near-ask price likely. |

-| Aspirational | 5–10% Above Market | Hesitation — "I'll wait and see if it drops" | Extended days on market, reduced showings, eventual price cut. |
+| Aspirational | 5 to 10% Above Market | Hesitation -- "I will wait and see if it drops" | Extended days on market, reduced showings, price cut likely within 3 to 4 weeks. |

-| Overpriced | 10%+ Above Market | Immediate disqualification — buyers don't even schedule | Stagnation.
-Price cuts required, final sale often below what Event Pricing would have achieved. |
+| Overpriced | 10%+ Above Market | Immediate disqualification -- buyers do not even schedule showings | Stagnation.
+Mandatory price cuts, stale listing perception, final sale typically below what Event Pricing would have achieved. |

-How to Read Comparable Sales — and Why Most Sellers Get This Wrong
+How to Read Comparable Sales -- and Why Most Sellers Get This Wrong

 A comparative market analysis starts with recently sold homes that are similar in size, condition, location, and configuration.
 But "similar" requires judgment.
 A home that sold six months ago in a rising market overstates current value.
 A comp from a different school district understates it.
 A distressed sale pulls the average down unfairly.

 The questions to ask about each comp: What was the original list price versus the final sale price?
 How many days was it on market?
 Were there any price reductions?
 Did it close with contingencies or clean?
-These data points tell you whether buyers are competitive or cautious in your specific pocket of the market — and that shapes everything about how you should price.
+These data points tell you whether buyers are competitive or cautious in your specific pocket of the market -- and that shapes everything about how you should price.

 Why Your Home's Condition Affects Price More Than You Think

 Two homes on the same street with the same square footage can yield substantially different valuations based on condition and finish level.
 A remodeled kitchen, new roof, updated HVAC, and move-in-ready finishes allow you to price at the top of the comp range and support that number in negotiation.
-A home that needs visible work — outdated bathrooms, deferred maintenance, carpet from the 1990s — will require pricing at the low end or below, and buyers will factor in renovation costs on top of the ask.
+A home that needs visible work -- outdated bathrooms, deferred maintenance, carpet from the 1990s -- will require pricing at the low end or below, and buyers will factor in renovation costs on top of the ask.

 When You List Changes What You Can Realistically Ask

-Peninsula Market Seasonality — When to List and How to Price
+Peninsula Market Seasonality -- When to List and How to Price

 | Season | Buyer Activity | Pricing Implication |